ajaymur91/pucker-correction/README.md

 # Description:

-* This code creates a classical force-field for a peptide containing 4-Fluorinated Proline (non-natural) residues.
-(ACE-PRF-NME by default, can be changed in tleap_script.txt)
+This code creates a classical force-field for a peptide containing 4-Fluorinated Proline (non-natural) residues.
+(ACE-PRF-NME by default, can be changed in tleap_script.txt) Code supports the following 4-fluorinated prolines:
+* PRF is 4R-fluoro proline residue
+* PSF is 4S-fluoro proline residue

+As an example you may choose the following sequence (shown in snapshot below):
+ACE-GLY-GLY-PRF-GLY-GLY-NME

 * You can use the code for canonical peptides too.
 * Creates input files for gromacs or amber or charmm (or openMM).
 * Adds a TIP3P waterbox.
 (1nm^3 default, can be changed in tleap_script.txt)
 * Creates a plumed.dat file that adds pucker correction for fluorinated proline residues.

+You can select a peptide of your choice by editing the tleap_script.txt file.
 * As an example you may choose the following sequence (shown in snapshot below):
 ACE-GLY-GLY-PRF-GLY-GLY-NME

-Code supports the following 4-fluorinated prolines:
-* PRF is 4R-fluoro proline residue
-* PSF is 4S-fluoro proline residue

-You can select a peptide of your choice by editing the tleap_script.txt file.

 ![Alt text](code.png/code.png.001.png?raw=true "Title")